Australian residential architectural styles: Variation of styles

+History and styles

 Pre-colonial period ~40,000 BCE – 1788 CE

-Indigenous Australians are traditionally semi-nomadic, rotating between different areas in conjunction with the seasons in order to harvest and maintain crops.
+Indigenous Australians are traditionally semi-nomadic, rotating between different areas in conjunction with the seasons to harvest and maintain food-producing areas.
 They managed the land through controlled burning practices involving a biennial burning-off which stunted forest growth and encouraged crop germination.

 The housing of the Eora people first encountered by Europeans in the Sydney region were shelters constructed of a semicircle of stick, covered with large sheets of bark which could be conveniently stripped off Melaleuca trees which grew profusely along waterways.
 Other types of simple structures were seen including lean-tos and in tropical regions raised sleeping platforms.
 Grass, leaves and reeds were used as a thatch where suitable bark was not available.

 There are instances of Indigenous peoples constructing partially using dry-stone wall techniques in Western Australia.
 The Aboriginal people also built dry-stone Fish Traps, of which the most extensive, ranging over 500 metres, is on the Barwon River at Brewarrina.
 Its age is unknown.
 It has been maintained and rebuilt after floods many times and is said traditionally to have been given to the local clans by the Creator Spirit.

 It appears that in conjunction with such catchment schemes, there may have also been nearby sedentary settlements of people who maintained them.
 There is evidence at Lake Condah in Victoria of houses in conjunction with eel traps dating back about 8,000 years.

-In January 2006, bushfires uncovered another nearby site of a village of stone houses that are large enough to have provided sleeping space for several families.
+In January 2006 bushfires uncovered another nearby site of a village of stone houses that are large enough to have provided sleeping space for several families.